DavisVaughan/furrr/README.md

 ## Found a bug?

-This package likely has a few bugs, so if you find one, feel free to open an issue.
+Feel free to open an issue, and I will do my best to work through it with you\!